leonardoks16/astrid-client/README.md

 # astrid-client, your new alternative
-A REAL Platform Agnostic GraphQL Client, made with javascript and love.
+A REAL Platform Agnostic GraphQL Client, made with javascript and ❤️️.

 ## Usage:
 ### Create connection to GraphQL endpoint